Reed-Broadhead/Minify/README.md

-This project is not yet complete and is still in development

-Template:
 # Min
 Min is a CLI tool that converts PNG and JPG image files into WebP format in large asset folders.